-The report contains a “headline proposal” to b.
+The report contains a “headline proposal” to amend disclosure and transparency requirements for financial services products to make them more proportionate and less burdensome.
 This headline proposal is underpinned by a number of more specific proposals:

 - Remove the requirement to provide costs and charges reports to professional investors and eligible counterparties from MIFID II.
 The Taskforce argues that these reports, which have currently been temporarily suspended by the FCA, are costly, time-consuming to produce and are not beneficial to wholesale clients.
 It recommends they be abolished permanently.
 The report also cites MIFID II’s extensive transaction reporting (with 65 data points per transaction) as an area for further potential reform.

 - Remove the “investment recommendation” disclosure requirement from MAR for wholesale clients.
 As with the costs and charges reports for MIFID, the report argues these disclosures are not valued by the buy-side and are costly and time consuming to produce.